Gervonta Davis: Davis vs. Roach

+Inactivity and Loss of Title

 On April 3, ESPN reported a rematch was being planned for June 21 between Davis and Roach with T-Mobile Arena being the potential venue.
 Sources claimed the fight would instead take place at the end of Summer.
 In May, Brunch Boxing's Matthew “Bellini” Brown revealed the fight would take place on August 16 in Las Vegas.
 On June 20, Roach put out a tweet claiming Davis was yet to sign his end of the deal.
 After Davis was arrested for battery on July 11, the prospect of a rematch with Roach appeared increasingly doubtful.
 On August 16, Roach stated he would no longer pursue the rematch with Davis and felt Davis was never keen to give him a rematch.
 Four days later, Davis announced an exhibition fight with Jake Paul in November 2025.
 The WBA was expected to review Davis' championship status because of the failure to schedule the required rematch.
+On January 17, 2026, the WBA downgraded his status to “Champion in recess” due to his ongoing legal troubles.
+On January 19, 2026, it was revealed more that Davis had in fact been stripped of the WBA lightweight title, with this decision initially being announced on January 16, 2026 by WBA president Gilberto Mendoza on a Spanish-language talk show, after an arrest warrant was issued against him for domestic violence accusations.
+On May 23, the WBA ordered Davis to defend his lightweight title against mandatory challenger Floyd Schofield.
+This was despite multiple reports in January 2026 stating that Davis had been placed in the WBA’s “Champion in Recess” status.
+Both camps had until June 22 to reach an agreement, after which a purse bid could be called.
+The order was issued because Davis’ mandatory title defense was overdue under WBA rules.
+On June 7, according to Schofield’s team, negotiations were on hold, likely due to Davis’ legal situation, which left the situation unresolved.
+They were waiting for the negotiation period to end on June 22.
+Davis was named WBA 'champion in recess', which allowed the organisation to order Schofield to fight Lucas Bahdi for the vacant world title.